JamesGJ5-Learning-To-Code/memory-card/plans.md

     -- DONE Renders a MemoryGame component, passing into it an array of valid src's for images to be used in the game's cards

 - MemoryGame Component:
-    -- Renders a Deck component, passing into it the array of image src's via props -- Renders a CurrentScore component
+    -- DONE Renders a Deck component, passing into it the array of image src's via props -- Renders a CurrentScore component
     -- Renders a HighScore component